-As the criteria is so different depending on where you live it's worth speaking with your GP to find out what help is likely to be available.
+Because the criteria is so different depending on where you live, it's worth speaking with your GP to find out what help is likely to be available.

 The most recent guidelines for fertility treatment in Wales were published by the Welsh Health Specialised Services Committee in October, 2013, keeping close to NICE guidelines.

 All women are now entitled to two full cycles of fertility treatment (some are entitled to 3) on the NHS.

 Since the 1st July, 2013 all Health Boards must abide by universal fertility treatment guidelines throughout Scotland.

 You can read the guidelines in full on the Infertility Network website, but they essentially set out that everyone who meets certain eligibility criteria will be offered up to two cycles of IV For ICSI (intra-cytoplasmic sperm injections).